 Number of International Students: 20,326

-UBC has two main campuses - the Vancouver campus and the Okanagan campus located in Kelowna.
+UBC has two main campuses - the Vancouver and Okanagan campuses in Kelowna.
 UBC students’ favorite hangout spots include the Pit Pub, Stanley Park, and Wreck Beach.
-Not to mention taking a trip to Whistler during winter break for action-packed fun in the snow such as skiing and snowboarding.
+Not to mention taking a trip to Whistler during winter break for action-packed fun in the snow, such as skiing and snowboarding.

-UBC also boasts impressive alumni including Prime Minister Justin Trudeau.
-First-year international students can opt to enroll in the Vantage One program which aims to help students improve their English, in part by stretching their first year of study from eight to 11 months.
+UBC also boasts impressive alumni, including Prime Minister Justin Trudeau.
+First-year international students can opt to enroll in the Vantage One program, which aims to help students improve their English by stretching their first year of study from eight to 11 months.

 McMaster University